 How many UNESCO World Heritage Sites are there in Nepal?
 Why are they designated as World Heritage Sites, and what makes them so unique?
-Why should I go to these places, and are there any reconstructions or conservation efforts underway?
+Why should I go to these places, and are there any reconstruction or conservation efforts underway?

 However, even though Changu Narayan is under the conservation and protection of the Nepal government, the local administration has been unable to control mining, plotting, and deforestation activities.
 Overgrazing, deforestation, and deception activities in the nearby forest increase the likelihood of soil erosion and landslides.
 The temple, which is still listed as a world heritage site, has gone largely unnoticed by the administration in charge of site preservation.
 Due to a lack of management and conservation arrangements in the temple, the flow of tourists and companions has been rapidly declining.

-Massive grass cutting and removal of unwanted species from the newly created Padampur grassland.
-Since the year 2000, this area has been inhabited.
+Massive grass cutting and removal of unwanted species from the newly created Padampur grassland Since the year 2000, this area has been inhabited.
 Unwanted species must be cut and uprooted, and invading trees must be removed from grasslands.

 Chitwan National Park is managed by the Nepal government's Department of National Parks and Wildlife Conservation.
 Kasara is the park's headquarters.
 Headquarters oversees most administrative tasks.
 Other administrative tasks are carried out in its eastern sector, Sauraha, and its western sector, Amaltari.
-Nepal Army has overseen park protection.
+The Nepal Army has overseen park protection.
 There are 47 security posts in total, with 16 reserved for park staff and 13 reserved for Nepal Army personnel.
 Unwanted species must be cut and uprooted, and invading trees must be removed from grasslands.

 Mahendra Malla's temples are the oldest in the square (1560–1574).
-They are Jagannath, Kotilingeswara Mahadev, Mahendreswara, and Taleju Temples.
+They are Jagannath, Kotilingeswara Mahadev, Mahendreswara, and Taleju temples.
 This three-roofed Taleju Temple, built in the typical Newari architectural style, was built in 1564 and is elevated on platforms that form a pyramid-like structure.
-It is said that Mahendra Malla was very devoted to the Taleju Temple in Bhaktapur, and the Goddess, pleased with his devotion, gave him a vision asking him to build a temple for her in Kathmandu Durbar Square.
+It is said that Mahendra Malla was very devoted to the Taleju Temple in Bhaktapur, and the Goddess, pleased with his devotion, gave him a vision asking him to build a temple for her in Kathmandu's Durbar Square.
 He designed the temple with the assistance of a hermit, and the Goddess entered the temple in the form of a bee.

 The temples and palaces in the square have been rebuilt several times after being damaged by natural causes or neglect for timely reconstruction and maintenance.
 There are currently fewer than ten quadrangles in the square.
 The temples have been designated as national heritage sites, and the palace has been converted into a museum.
 Only a few parts of the palace are open to visitors, and the Taleju temples (which are not permitted to be visited alone) are only open to Hindu and Buddhist believers.